 The Beni Komachi Japanese Maple has a rounded upright habit, so over time it will grow steadily to six feet or more, and be three to four feet wide.
 It forms a dense, bushy miniature tree that looks splendid in an Asian-influenced garden, or among other lovers of partial-shade, like Azaleas, Rhododendrons and Camellias.
 It will also grow well in a container, where it will remain smaller and be happy for many years on a patio or terrace.
 Because of its smaller size, the branches are fine and produce a bushy plant naturally, with no trimming required.

 The foliage of your Beni Komachi Japanese Maple is not only unique for its coloring, but also for its form.
-Like other Japanese maples this tree has finely divided leaves, like a baby’s hand, with the ‘fingers’ narrow and thin.
-However in this charming tree they are also curled and twisted, giving a very unique form that is seen in few other maples.
+Like other Japanese Maples this tree has finely divided leaves, like a baby’s hand, with the ‘fingers’ narrow and thin.
+However, in this charming tree they are also curled and twisted, giving a very unique form that is seen in few other Maple tree varieties.
 The branches are slender and with the delicate foliage the tree really does have the appearance of a sweet ‘little girl’ in your garden.